 The Hyelec Thermometer is very easy to operate (pictured).
 The large display makes the bean temperature reading easy to see.
 There are only a few basic operating functions.

-- 1. Select °C/°F Select Celsius or Fahrenheit with the selector switch on the face of the thermometer. - 2.
-The meter turns on when you select either C or F. To turn the unit off select the OFF position between C and F.
+Select °C/°F - Select Celsius or Fahrenheit with the selector switch on the face of the thermometer.

 For more information consult the thermometer manual included.